sophiaski/MIDS/Data Engineering/GCP-Lyft-SQL/README.md

 ORDER BY STARTING_REGION ASC, NUM_TRIPS DESC
 ```

-- What are the top 10 used bikes in each of the top 3 region. these bikes could be in need of more frequent maintenance.
+- What are the top 10 used bikes in each of the top 3 region?
+These bikes could be in need of more frequent maintenance?
 ```sql
 SELECT
 t1.region_id AS REGION,